-I’m slightly biased, but I think everyone can benefit from a bit of therapy at the right time.
-One of the most important questions I ask when someone comes to see me is, “why now?”
-The answer not only allows me to understand what is going on in someone’s life, but has helped me realize there are specific reasons why people decide it is time to enlist the help of a professional.
+One of the most important questions I ask when someone comes in to see me is, “what has brought you into counselling now?”
+The answer not only allows me to understand what is going on in someone’s life, but has helped me realize there are specific reasons why people decide it is time to get the help of a professional counsellor.
 Below I’ve summarized the 7 signs that you may be ready to do the same.

 In the article linked below, Fred Penzel, PhD, discusses the 25 Tips for Succeeding in Your OCD Treatment.